 Building your confidence and job skills can help you find employment and move ahead in your career.
 See if these programs for women can help you get the employment you want.

 - Minerva Foundation for BC Women – Find support that helps women and girls gain the confidence and skills they need to prosper and become leaders.
-The program offers leadership programs, education awards and culturally-relevant programming developed in partnership with Aboriginal women.
+The B.C. program offers leadership programs, education awards and culturally-relevant programming developed in partnership with Indigenous women.

 Call or visit your local WorkBC centre